How I Became a National Champion

 I drank an hour's worth of Maurten sports drink before the start and I was ready.
 I have never participated in a mass start before.
 It was either by age group or seeding ourselves by swim ability.
 My plan was just to stay in the middle, not fight up front since I'm one of the weaker swimmers and just start my race in a calm manner escaping as much of the wrestle as possible.

 The swim course was perfect for me.
 It was 3 laps with a 10m run in between and went counter clockwise.
-I breath to the left and I really like it when I can see the middle of the "circle" we are swimming so this is my preferred direction.
+I breathe to the left and I really like it when I can see the middle of the "circle" we are swimming so this is my preferred direction.
 Unfortunately most of my previous races went clockwise.

 My swim is so weak that it is really hard to find good people to draft off at this level.
 There was a short period between 300m-500m where I found one but then at the buoy he switched to breast stroke to sight.
 So much for drafting...